airforce270/airbot/README.md

 ### Add/remove bot

-To add or remove the bot from a channel, edit the `config.json` file and restart the bot.
+To add the bot to your channel, type `$join` in `af2bot`'s chat.

+WARNING!
+The prefix will be `$` and there's currently no way to change that yourself.
+(coming soon!)

+To have the bot leave your channel, type `$leave` in your chat.

 ## Development